agbrs/agb/book/src/articles/backgrounds.md

 ### Transparency

-When two backgrounds are rendered on top of eachother, the lower background will be visible through the transparent pixels in the backgrounds above.
+When two backgrounds are rendered on top of each other, the lower background will be visible through the transparent pixels in the backgrounds above.
 Only full transparency is supported, partial transparency is ignored.

 Any pixels with no background visible at all will be displayed in the first colour in the first palette.